Geometric surgeries of three-dimensional flag structures and non-uniformizable examples: Flag structures and Schottky flag manifolds

 \subsection{Dynamics of $\PGL{3}$ on $\X$}

-The group $\PGL{3}$ has \emph{rank two} which means that the diagonal Cartan subalgebra $\mathfrak{a}$ of $\slR{3}$ has dimension two, as opposed for instance to the conformal group $\PBio{1}{n+1}$ of the round sphere $\Sn{n}$ which has rank one.
-This algebraic difference reflects in the following dynamical way.
-The action of $\PBio{1}{n+1}$ on $\Sn{n}$ exhibits a dynamics known as the ``North-South'' property: for any sequence $(g_n)$ going to infinity, up to subsequence, $(g_n)$ has a repulsive point $p_-$ and an attractive one $p_+$ and the restriction of $(g_n)$ to $\Sn{n}\setminus\{p_-\}$ converges to the constant map $p_+$.
-For the action of $\PGL{3}$ on $\X$, the rank two leaves space in a Weyl chamber of the Cartan subalgebra of $\mathfrak{a}$ for three different ways to go to infinity: along one of the walls, or in the interior of the chamber.
-In the latter case however, a kind of North-South dynamics persists with the attractive and repulsive points being respectively replaced by an attractive and a repulsive $\alpha-\beta$ bouquet of circles.
-More precisely, let us say that $g\in\PGL{3}$ is \emph{loxodromic} if any representative of $g$ has three real eigenvalues of two-by-two distinct absolute values $a>b>c>0$, whose corresponding eigenlines are denoted by $p_+$, $p_\pm$ and $p_-$.
-Then $x_-=(p_-,[p_-,p_\pm])$ and $x_+=(p_+,[p_+,p_\pm])$ are the \emph{repulsive and attractive fixed points of $g$} in $\X$, and we call their $\alpha-\beta$ bouquet of circles
+It is known that the action of the conformal group $\PBio{1}{n+1}$ on the round sphere $\Sn{n}$ exhibits a dynamics called ``North-South''.
+For any sequence $(g_n)$ going to infinity, there exists a subsequence of $(g_n)$ which has a repelling point $p_-$ and an attracting point $p_+$, and the restriction of $(g_n)$ to $\Sn{n}\setminus\{p_-\}$ converges moreover to the constant map $p_+$.
+This dynamics is due to the fact that $\PBio{1}{n+1}$ has rank one as opposed to $\PGL{3}$ which has \emph{rank two}, meaning that the Cartan subalgebra $\mathfrak{a}$ of $\slR{3}$ has dimension two.
+The dimension two leaves space in a Weyl chamber of $\mathfrak{a}$ for three different ways to go to infinity, namely along one of the walls, or in the interior of the chamber.
+In the latter case however, a kind of North-South dynamics persists with the attracting and repelling points being respectively replaced by an attracting and a repelling \emph{$\alpha-\beta$ bouquet of circles}. \begin{definition} For any $x\in\X$, the \emph{$\alpha-\beta$ bouquet} of $x$ is the union